wp-plugins/robo-gallery/readme.txt

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

+= How to change amount of images loading on gallery page? =

+In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process